 Posted in Advice Column

-If you’ve been following the post series on selecting a healthy reptile, you’ve reached the final list!
+Welcome to Part III of a four-part post series on selecting a healthy reptile.
 With the holidays fast approaching, many parents will be looking at giving their kids pets as gifts and turtles are a very popular first pet.
 I hope this guide will help those out there as a guideline of what to look for when picking up a new reptile for the house.

-So far, we’ve covered what to look for in the body of the reptile, in the head, eyes, ears, nose and mouth and the general appearance and movement of the reptile before purchasing.
-Lastly, we’ll look at things you should check related to the head, eyes, ears, nose and mouth of the reptile:
+So far, we’ve covered what to look for in the body of the reptile and in the head, eyes, ears, nose and mouth of the reptile before purchasing.
+This week we’ll start by looking at things you should check related to the head, eyes, ears, nose and mouth of the reptile: